filecoin-project/lotus-docs/content/en/docs/storage-providers/upgrades.md

 - The [upgrade in-place](#upgrade-in-place) is the default procedure and just updates the software
 - The [upgrade with reset](#upgrade-with-reset) removes all the data and starts from scratch.

-{{< alert icon="warning" >}}
+## Cross-check your config file

-Both upgrade types require you to doublecheck that your configuration files are up-to-date.
+All upgrade types require you to double-check that your configuration files are up-to-date.
 You can do this by exporting the default configuration files from Lotus and comparing them to your configuration files.

 To export the default configuration files from Lotus, run: